 This is the first study to use high-throughput RNA sequencing in a controlled laboratory experiment to compare gene expression profiles in the gills of a salmonid species reared in freshwater and seawater.
-Using a de novo transcriptome assembly we conducted a large-scale analysis to gain insight about the genes and biological processes important for hypo-osmoregulation in Arctic charr.
+Using a de novo transcriptome assembly we conducted a large-scale analysis to gain insight into the genes and biological processes important for hypo-osmoregulation in Arctic charr.
 To make inferences about the conservation of candidate genes and biological processes in different taxa, we studied two families and compared our findings with those from similar studies on other salmonids.
 We examined gene cluster patterns and the distribution of DEGs to test hypotheses about the genetic architecture of salinity tolerance.
 Our large-scale gene expression analysis has provided a broad perspective of hypo-osmoregulation in Arctic charr, which will be a foundation for future studies to pursue answers to new questions about the physiological and genetic processes that influence hypo-osmoregulation.

 Multiple salinity tolerance candidate genes from the seawater MRC complex (Evans et al., 2005; Marshall and Grosell, 2006) were DE in the gill of Arctic charr after transfer to seawater.
-Among the up-regulated genes were Na $^+$ /K $^+$ -ATPase subunit alpha 1b ($ATP1\alpha 1b$),
+Among the up-regulated genes were Na+/K+-ATPase subunit alpha 1b (ATP1a1b), Na+/K+/2Cl- co-transporter 1a (NKCC1a), cystic fibrosis transmembrane conductance regulator II (CFTRII) and CLDN10E (supplementary material Table S3).
+These findings